-Provided HDR is supported on your TV (and turned on), then your Xbox One S will output HDR video from any compatible source - Ultra HD Blu-ray discs, HDR streaming video and HDR games.
+Provided HDR is supported on your TV (and turned on), then both consoles can output HDR video from any compatible source - Ultra HD Blu-ray discs, HDR streaming services and HDR games.

 The first Xbox One S HDR games are already here - titles that support it include Battlefield 1, NBA 2K17, Forza Horizon 3 and Gears of War 4.

 What about mobile HDR?